Dating of the MiDDle to Upper paleolithic

 and is associated with modern humans exclu-

 sively7.
-Against this regional background, the
+Against this regional background,

 5